akshxrx/IgnitionHack2021/README.md

 ** **
 # Navigating Website
 Start by answering few questions which will help AI generate a perfect page for you!

 You have to choose ***to be focused*** since, this is a focusing website!

+After that play around with the site and enjoy every activities offered!

 # Authors